theking2/docker-web-php-db-xdebug/README.md

 ## Setup xdebug launch.json

+The `xdebug.ini` file sits in the root.
+After changing make sure to restart the webserver!

 * Install xdebug extension
 * create launch.json (open the xdebug tab and click "create a launch.json file" )
 * add thist to the configurations section in the launnch.json file (for instance just below the port: 9003 section)